-Director at the Voice of America Learning Center are responsible for preparing and distributing the Safety Bulletins for their respective campuses via email blast to all University assigned email accounts of their faculty, staff and students on those campuses.
+On the Hamilton, Middletown, and Voice of America Learning Center campuses, the Director of Business and Administration or a designee is responsible for preparing and distributing the Safety Bulletins for their respective campuses via email blast to all University assigned email accounts of their faculty, staff and students on those campuses.
 The Dean of the Dolibois European Center or a designee is responsible for preparing and distributing the Safety Bulletins via email blast to the faculty, staff and students on that campus.